Keshwar02/Data-Analyst-Salary-Estimator/README.md

-# Data Analyst Salary Estimator: Project Overview
+# Data Science Job Market Analysis: Project Overview
-- Built a model that estimates data analyst salaries with an (MAE of $12K).
+- Built a model that estimates data science salaries with an (MAE of $12K).
 - Scraped over 500 job listings from glassdoor using python and selenium.
 - Extensive data cleaning was essential to refine the scraped data, making it suitable for accurate analysis and interpretation.
 - Fine-tuned model parameters using GridSeachCV to achieve optimal performance.